 Legal 500 2015

-Garbhan is a Commercial Disputes Partner and Head of Insurance and Reinsurance and the International Arbitration Group.
+Garbhan is a Commercial Disputes Partner and Head of Insurance and Reinsurance.
 His extensive experience includes acting for and against ultra-high-net-worth individuals, corporates, financial institutions, insurers and governments in the High Court, Court of Appeal and House of Lords and in numerous institutional and ad hoc arbitrations.

 Garbhan primarily acts for policyholders and their captives in insurance coverage disputes in the pharmaceutical, manufacturing, financial services, retail, energy, construction, utilities and public sector.
 He has advised on construction all-risks, product liability / recall, professional indemnity, property, business interruption, D&O, employers' liability, public liability, political / credit risk, corporate crime (1st and 3rd party) and cyber/privacy insurance cover.
 He also advises clients on their insurance programmes and policy wordings.

 His practice additionally involves acting in reinsurance coverage disputes, which has ranged from US pollution losses in Wasa v Lexington, disputes over 9/11 World Trade Centre losses and currently acting for a captive reinsurer in a $500m political risk expropriation loss.

 Outside the field of insurance, Garbhan has acted in a variety of heavy weight commercial disputes including professional negligence, misselling and civil fraud cases.
 Garbhan has experience in third party funded group actions and currently leads the RGL group action against Clydesdale Bank and National Australia Bank.
 He is often involved in complex procedural matters such as worldwide freezing orders and the enforcement of judgments and arbitral awards in the English courts and abroad.
 His arbitration practice acts mainly in high value commercial disputes in the power and oil & gas sectors, in addition to the staple of insurance and reinsurance disputes, including Bermuda Form arbitrations.